fiskaltrust/interface-doc/doc/middleware-at-rksv/reference-tables/type-of-service-ftchargeitemcase.md

 | `8000` | **ShowInPayments**<br />Visualize the item after Total Amount.
 This inverts amount and does not include the amount into the visualized total amount on the receipt.  | 1.3.45 |

 ## ftChargeItemCaseFlag
-This table shows flags that can be added to each `ftChargeItemCase` with values applicable to the Italian market.
+This table shows flags that can be added to each `ftChargeItemCase` with values applicable to the Austrian market.